 On August 13, 2017 Gary Long, Mdiv was called as the second pastor of The Summit Church.

-The Church remained in the Cullowhee Valley School until January 7, 2017 when it was able to move into a joint space with Heritage Christian Academy’s Preschool.
-This allowed the church to develop and design a permanent worship space to practice the 3 tenants of belonging, believing, and becoming.
+The Church remained in the Cullowhee Valley School until January 7, 2017 when it was able to move into a joint space with Heritage Christian Academy’s Preschool at 486 Fairview Rd.
+This allowed the church to develop and design a permanent worship space to practice the 3 tenets of belonging, believing, and becoming.